Home | Business support | Tackling health inequalities: the Mayor’s big ideas challenge for SMEs

 Judging criteria

-The criteria to evaluate entries to the challenge, select the finalists and choose the overall winners.
+The criteria evaluated entries to the challenge, selected the finalists and chose the overall winners.

-All entries for the Mayor's big ideas challenge: tackling health inequalities must demonstrate:
+All entries for the Mayor's big ideas challenge: tackling health inequalities had to demonstrate:

 • Impact: the innovation will make a positive societal impact in West Yorkshire by reducing a recognisable health inequality.